tezos/tezos-mirror/docs/developer/data_encoding.rst

 Throughout the Tezos protocol, data is serialized so that it can be used via RPC, written to disk, or placed in a block.
-This serialization/de-serialization is handled via the :package:`tezos-data-encoding` library by providing a set primitive encodings and a variety of combinators.
+This serialization/de-serialization is handled via the :library:`data-encoding` library by providing a set primitive encodings and a variety of combinators.

 Examples/Tutorial